crowdcent/numerblox/CONTRIBUTING.md

 ## Do you want to contribute to the documentation?

 * Docs are automatically created from the notebooks in the nbs folder.
 * Therefore, to change the documentation, only change files in the `nbs/` folder.
-Then, before pushing new documentation, be sure to run `nbdev_build_lib` and `nbdev_build_docs` so the notebooks and source code are synced. `nbdev` automatically generates documentation from these notebooks.
+Then, before pushing new documentation, be sure to run `nbdev_prepare` so the notebooks and source code are synced. `nbdev` automatically generates documentation from these notebooks and uploads to Github pages.